License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 Monuments to Casimir Pulaski and Tadeusz Kościuszko in America.

-The two most distinguished warriors of the last period of the Republic, from the time of the last elected king, in the distant New World found monuments worthy of their merits.
+Two most outstanding warriors from the last period of the Republic, from the time of the last elected king, in the distant land of the New World, found monuments worthy of their merits.

 "Jesus!
 Mary!
-Joseph!" were his words as he was refreshed and lifted from the hail of bullets and the battlefield by the strapping soldiers.
-He lived for nearly two more hours.
+Joseph!" - were his words as he was refreshed by the strapping soldiers and lifted from the hail of bullets and the battlefield.
+He lived for nearly another two hours.
 Transferred to the deck of a French ship, when a crucifix with the Crucified Christ was given to him, with a pious sigh he pressed it to his lips and died at sea, buried in its depths with all military honours.

 In Savannah, in Monument Square, a tall stone obelisk was erected to him on the spot where he fell from his horse and received his fatal wound.
 In the congressional gallery in Washington, D.C., they preserve a bust of Pulaski.
 Several US ships so far bear his name, and the largest hotel in Savannah is named the "Pulaski House".
 The American poet Longfellow dedicated the "Hymn of the Moravian Sisters of Bethlehem, at the dedication of Pulaski's name" to his memory.
 We give two exceptions from it, translated by Alexander Rypinski: